Construction of Three Phase Induction Motor

 - Bearings for supporting the rotating shaft.

 - One of the problems with electrical motor is the production of heat during its rotation.
-To overcome this problem, we need fan for cooling.
+To overcome this problem, we need a fan for cooling.

 - For receiving external electrical connection Terminal box is needed.